GG1627/uf-embs-ml/README.md

 # UF EMBS Event Attendance Prediction Model

-A machine learning model to predict event attendance for the University of Florida Engineering in Medicine and Biology Society (UF EMBS).
+This project builds a baseline machine learning model to predict attendance for UF EMBS events using historical event data.

+The goal is to identify patterns in event timing, type, and incentives to help officers better plan future events.

 ## Getting Started